Featured Post

 The MacBeans: Our Link to Daniel Boone

 The MacBeans are an old, old Scottish clan, which may have existed in some form as early as the 6th century.
 They came into power in about 1291, when a royal marriage between clan Clan Chattan and Clan Mackintosh helped to elevate the status of clansman Bean Macdhomhil Mor.
 The clan's original seat was in the area around Kinchyle, Inverness, Scotland and Bean Macdhomhil Mor is considered its first Clan Chief.
-It's original Gaelic meaning was likely either son of "life" or "lively one".
+Its original Gaelic meaning was likely either "son of life" or "lively one".
 The original pronunciation was more like "bane" than "bean", and thus it is often found spelled as "Bain" or "Bayne" as well.

 The arrival of our MacBean line in America happened rather abruptly in 1652.
-The MacBeans were Royalists, meaning that after the execution of Scottish King Charles I in 1649 (led by English Oliver Cromwell), they were in favor of his heir Charles II retaining the joint throne of Scotland, England, and Ireland.
-Cromwell, meanwhile, had declared England to instead be a commonwealth, run by Parliamentarian rule rather than kingly "divine right".
+The MacBeans were Royalists, meaning that after the execution of Scottish King Charles I in 1649 (led by the English Oliver Cromwell), they were in favor of his heir Charles II retaining the joint throne of Scotland, England, and Ireland.
+Cromwell, meanwhile, had declared England to be a commonwealth, run by Parliamentarian rule rather than kingly "divine right".
 The result was the Anglo-Scottish war, which culminated in the Battle of Worchester on Sept.
 3, 1651.

 Long story short, the battle did not go well for the Scottish Royalists.
-Although at least 16,000 strong, they were outnumbered and outgunned by Cromwell's forces.
+Although at least 16,000 strong, they were outnumbered and outgunned by Cromwell's English forces.
 They are said to have fought fiercely and bravely against the odds, but in the end, roughly 3,000 were killed and another 8,000 taken captive.
 Most of the prisoners were sent to either Bermuda, the West Indies, or New England, to work as indentured servants for a typical period of 4-5 years.
-Three hundred of these of these defeated soldiers were randomly selected to board the "John and Sarah" on Nov 11, 1651.
+Three hundred of these defeated soldiers were randomly selected to board the "John and Sarah" on Nov 11, 1651.
 Two hundred seventy-two would arrive in Boston, MA, over 3 months later, on Feb 24, 1652; cold, unkempt, in ill-health, and defiant (Ref 1).
 From there, they were sold out everywhere, for the new colonies were in dire need of cheap labor.

-Our direct ancestor, William (b.
-1635 in Inverness, Scotland), was only 16 years of age at the time.
-He would never see his family again.
+Our direct ancestor, William Bean (b.
+1635 in Inverness, Scotland), was only 16 years of age at the time, but he would never see his family again.
 His name was recorded on the list of passengers as Wm Bayne.
 Like many Scottish immigrants, he dropped the "Mac" portion of the name (meaning "son of"), upon arriving to America.
 Over time, the spelling of the remaining portion became altered as well.
 It is unknown where his servitude took place, but he shows up again in Cherry Point (near Heathsville), Northumberland, VA by 1675 (see Note 1).
 By then he had married a woman named Margaret and had a son named William Beane Jr. (b.
 1655).
 In 1688, he was elected to be constable of the Cherry Point District (Ref 2).

 The Cherry Point Neck area was part of the Chickacoan Parish, which later became St. Stephen's Parish in 1698.
 Much of the early documentation for the family line appears in these parish records.
 Not a lot more (that we know of) happened for a few generations after that.
-From wills, we know that the Beans were slave owners and likely farmed the tobacco that this region was known for growing in abundance.
+From wills, we know that the Beans were slave owners, and likely farmed the tobacco that this region was known for growing in abundance.
 William Bean Jr. married Elizabeth Symmons and begat John Bean (b.
 1675).
 John married Lydea and begat another William (b.
 1700).
 This William Sr. married Margaret Hatton and begat William Jr. (b.
 1721) (See Note 2).
 And then things get interesting again.

 St. Stephen's Episcopal Church, original site of the Chickacoan Parish in Northumberland County, VA